-The Cloud Computing concept has emerged as a response to the necessity of bringing computation and storage services following a flexible and on-demand business model.
-However, from its conception the cloud computing paradigm, and its associated nature of outsourced data management and computation, has also brought security and privacy problems.
-Security in cloud computing has been traditionally considered as one of the major concerns by enterprises and organizations.
-Moreover, there are no global and harmonized policies for data protection among different countries, which makes interoperability difficult both at legal and technical levels.
-Trust in the different actors that conform the cloud ecosystem is also a challenging issue, since the cloud model is inherently opaque.
-All these problems have hindered the adoption of cloud computing.
+The concept of cloud computing emerged in response to the need to provide computing and storage services in a flexible, on-demand business model.
+However, since its inception, the cloud computing paradigm and its associated nature of outsourced data management and computing has also brought with it security and privacy issues.
+Security in cloud computing has traditionally been one of the main concerns of enterprises and organizations.
+In addition, there are no global and harmonized privacy policies across different countries, which makes interoperability difficult both legally and technically.
+Trust in the various actors that make up the cloud ecosystem is also a challenge, as the cloud model is inherently opaque.
+All of these issues have hindered the adoption of cloud computing.

 Accountability in the Cloud

-The problem of accountability (e.g., "who is responsible of the security and proper stewardship of my data in the cloud?") has not a clear answer nowadays, as there are no accountability frameworks for distributed IT services.
-It is difficult then for users to understand, influence and determine how their service providers respond to their obligations.
-NICS participates in the FP7 project A4Cloud, which aims to extend accountability across entire cloud service value chains, covering personal and business sensitive information in the cloud.
-A4Cloud will create solutions to support users in deciding and tracking how their data is used by cloud service providers.
-The role of NICS in A4Cloud is mostly centered in the development of metrics for accountability in the cloud.
-In , we propose a metamodel for describing accountability properties and metrics for measuring them, which constitutes a first step towards the development of a methodology for metrics elicitation.
+The problem of accountability (e.g., “Who is responsible for the security and proper stewardship of my data in the cloud?”) has no clear answer today because there are no accountability frameworks for distributed IT services.
+This makes it difficult for users to understand, influence and determine how their service providers respond to their obligations.
+NICS participated in the FP7 A4Cloud, project, which aims to extend accountability across the entire cloud service value chain, covering personal and business sensitive information in the cloud.
+A4Cloud will develop solutions to help users decide and track how their data is used by cloud service providers.
+The role of NICS in A4Cloud, was mainly focused on developing metrics for accountability in the cloud.
+In , we propose a metamodel for describing accountability properties and metrics for measuring them, which is a first step towards developing a metrics elicitation methodology.

 Privacy and Identity Management in the Cloud

-Identity management is an almost indispensable component of today’s organizations and companies, as it plays a key role in authentication and access control.
+Identity management is an essential component of today’s organizations, playing a key role in authentication and access control.
 However, it is widely recognized as a costly and time-consuming task.
-The advent of cloud computing technologies, together with the promise of flexible, cheap and efficient provision of services, has provided the opportunity to externalize such a common process, shaping what has been called Identity Management as a Service (IDaaS).
-Nevertheless, as in the case of other cloud-based services, IDaaS brings with it great concerns regarding security and privacy, such as the loss of control over the outsourced data.
-One of our research lines tackles this problem by using cryptographic means instead of just relying in access control policies and models.
+The advent of cloud computing technologies, along with the promise of flexible, inexpensive and efficient service delivery, has provided the opportunity to outsource such a common process, giving rise to what is known as Identity Management as a Service (IDaaS).
+However, as with other cloud-based services, IDaaS raises significant security and privacy concerns, such as loss of control over outsourced data.
+One of our lines of research addresses this problem by using cryptographic means instead of relying solely on access control policies and models.

-We first investigated how cryptography can be applied to Cloud Computing in order to alleviate some of the concerns that limit their adoption.
-In , we report on the applicability of several cryptographic techniques to the cloud environment highlighting their benefits and limitations.
-Cryptographics means for data protection are usually disregarded due to the complexity of managing encryption key in the Cloud, but still there are some novel approaches that can be used satisfactorily.
-Regarding the problem of privacy and data confidentiality in cloud-based identity services, we have explored the application of cryptographic techniques for achieving the protection of users’ data in Identity Management Systems.
-In , we applied proxy re-encryption techniques for creating a special OpenID provider that is not capable of reading the user's information but still provides an identity service.
-This research has been further refined in .
+We first investigated how cryptography can be applied to cloud computing to address some of the concerns that limit its adoption.
+In , we report on the applicability of several cryptographic techniques to the cloud environment, highlighting their advantages and limitations.
+Cryptographic means for privacy are usually neglected due to the complexity of managing encryption keys in the cloud, but there are still some novel approaches that can be used satisfactorily.
+Regarding the privacy and data confidentiality problem in cloud-based identity services, we have explored the application of cryptographic techniques to achieve user data protection in identity management systems.
+In , we applied proxy re-encryption techniques to create a special OpenID provider that is not able to read the user’s information, but still provides an identity service.
+This research was further refined in .
 In this work, we propose a general model for privacy-preserving Identity Management as a Service, and describe a particular instantiation of this model using SAML 2.0.

 Identity management does not only involve users in the system.
 Within the PASSIVE project, we have worked towards an authentication and authorization scheme for applications, users and resources that is suitable for its use in large and highly dynamic deployments such as the Cloud .
 Other work in this area identifies the challenges that arise in the intersection of interconnected clouds and identity management .